pine3ree/pine3ree-db/docs/sql/clauses.md

 and most commonly with the following optional parameters

 - the joined table alias
-- the join specification in the form of a sql literal predicate rendered as the wrapped string, a sql identifier that is automatically wrapped in a `USING("identifier")` clause, an `On` clause or conditions in various form (strings, arrays, predicates, predicate-sets, ..) the will be used to build an `On` conditional-clause instance
+- the join specification in the form of:
+  - a sql literal predicate rendered as is,
+  - a sql identifier that is automatically wrapped in a `USING("identifier")` clause,
+  - an `On` clause or conditions in various form (strings, arrays, predicates, predicate-sets, ..) the will be used to build an `On` conditional-clause instance

 Examples: